LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Offline vendor database from "Wps Wpa Tester" app.
 - Added history of data founded in 3wifi for networks you scanned.
 (Local database in the application, where the networks saves when you found data in 3wifi)
   - Added import and export of local database in .json file
+  - Added import and export in .csv file
-  - Manually adding to the database
+  - Manually adding wifi to the database
-  - Interaction with networks in the database (wps generation, wps connection, copying)
-  - Added columns for login and password to the router admin panel. (only manual addition or import from router scan txt)
   - Import txt file from RouterScan to local DB (or myuploads.txt from 3wifi)
-    - Now the application can import a large myuploads.txt file that containing more than 100K lines
-  - Added a switch that disables automatic adding of received data from 3wifi to the local database
-  - Added function to optimize the database and remove duplicates.
 - Added links to the start menu
 - Added a local database search button next to the search button in the online 3wifi database
-  - Added a primary button switch, now the local DB search button can be made primary.
 - Added the ability to download wpspin.html to the phone
 - Added caching of wps pin code data from the 3wifi server (reduces the load on the server and makes offline re-viewing available)
 - Added the ability to login using only the API key
 - Ability to open 3wifi website in WebView
 - Added the ability to manually search by BSSID in the 3WiFi database
-- Added WPS connection via Root (not tested)
+- Added WPS connection via Root

 ## Updated Features:
 - Offline mode button.